 That training data is important: GPT-3 was trained on roughly 500 billion "tokens" from websites, books, news articles, and other kinds of written content.
 This huge volume of data allows it to respond to a variety of different prompts.
 It can write emails, poetry, dialog, and, of course, marketing copy.
 GPT-4 was likely trained on much the same dataset, though again, OpenAI is keeping quiet.
 For our purposes, we can fairly safely assume that they had access to the entire contents of the internet, with all the weirdness that brings.

 While OpenAI recently released GPT-4, access to it is currently somewhat limited.
-The free version of ChatGPT is still powered by GPT-3.5, as it has been since its launch.
-If you subscribe to ChatGPT Plus for $20/month, you can submit 25 GPT-4 requests every three hours and have priority access to the GPT-3.5 models.
+If you subscribe to ChatGPT Plus for $20/month, you can submit 50 GPT-4 requests every three hours and have general access to ChatGPT, even during peak times.

 With that said, as you'll see in this article, for most marketing tasks, GPT-3 is sufficient.
 While GPT-4 is better at some complex, fact-based tasks, and seems to have a better understanding of what you want it to do, when it comes to generating marketing copy, the results are mostly indistinguishable from GPT-3.

 Note: GPT-3 models were replaced by the more powerful family of GPT-3.5 models.
 The free version of ChatGPT is currently powered by GPT-3.5-turbo.